ubc-systopia/netshaper/README.md

 #### Run Individual components

 3. First start the actual server (or ensure it is up)
-4. Start Peer 2 using `./build/src/example/peer2/peer_2` and enter the path to the config file.
+4. Start Peer 2 using `./build/src/example/peer2/peer_2 <CONFIG FILE>`.
    Wait for the "Peer is ready" message to appear
-5. Start Peer 1 using `./build/src/example/peer1/peer_1` and enter the path to the config file.
+5. Start Peer 1 using `./build/src/example/peer1/peer_1 <CONFIG FILE>`.
    Wait for the   "Peer is ready" message to appear
 7. Now, you can send requests from any client to peer1

 ### UnshapedTransceiever Example